South Okanagan — Sweet Surprises

 You’ll know you’re near Osoyoos when it starts to look like you’re in a desert…and you are!
 Spend the day at the Osoyoos Desert Centre, meandering through the antelope brush on a self-guided interpretive tour.
 Take a cultural diversion and explore the unique desert ecosystem and Okanagan First Nation’s heritage at the Nk’Mip Desert Cultural Centre.
 Bring your binoculars when you come.

 Osoyoos Lake is reputed to be the warmest lake in Canada with an average temperature of 24°C (70°F).
 Locals and visitors alike come here to water-ski and boat, swim and fish.
 Find your own quiet spot to bury your toes in the sand and get in on the South Okanagan lifestyle.
-A few minutes from Osoyoos is the border crossing into Oroville WA, where the people and sights along Route 97 continue to entertain and amaze those who travel it.
+A few minutes from Osoyoos is the border crossing into Oroville WA, where the people and sights throughout Route 97 continue to entertain and amaze those who travel it.

 Take it Outside